ddxfish/sapphire/docs/INSTALLATION.md

 }
 ```

-**Usage:** Say "Hey Mycroft" → speak your question → hear the response.
+**Usage:** Say "Hey Sapphire" → speak your question → hear the response.

 After initial web setup, you can run headless.
 The wake word listener runs continuously.